ashutoshmjain/homepage/_posts/2017-02-27-Learning-html.md

 <a href="Cool"> Other cool stuff </a> <br>

 <hr>
-<id ="Intro"> html is a way for web browser to read, understand and display the content.
+<a name="Intro"></a> html is a way for web browser to read, understand and display the content.
 The beauty of html is in its simplicity.
 And that is the primary reason for it to become by far the most widely used computer technology.

 ```
 <!DOCTYPE html>